bkuri/vfab/docs/troubleshooting/error-messages.md

 # Error Message Reference

-This document provides a comprehensive reference for error messages encountered in ploTTY, their causes, and specific solutions.
+This document provides a comprehensive reference for error messages encountered in vfab, their causes, and specific solutions.

 ## Quick Error Lookup